aligneddev/BitcoinCostBasisAi/README.md

   - security suggestions
   - it doesn't add much value to Cost basis and taxes, but maybe it can add some commentary
   - complain that there shouldn't be taxes on Bitcoin transactions
+- Reporting Agent
+  -  Reporting workflow (year‑end)
+  - Generate Form 8949 detail (short‑ vs long‑term sections) and Schedule D totals. [irs.gov]
+  - Store 1099‑DA imports and reconcile variances (e.g., fees, basis, proceeds timing).
+Brokers must report gross proceeds for 2025+ transactions and basis starting 2026 for certain assets—expect mismatches i- your method differs; track adjustments. [irs.gov]

+## Cost Basis Manual Workflow

+The Bitcoin Transaction Accountant Agent will help with this workflow.

+### Purchasing Bitcoin

+Bitcoin is purchased manually or automatically on an ongoing basis (DCA - Daily Cost Average) or automatically based on spot prices.

+### Recording

+After the Bitcoin is purchased, then recorded with date purchased, amount purchased, USD price per Bitcoin, fees, wallet/exchange and any notes.

+I've been using a .csv file, but we want to move this into a database that is immutable for an audit trail.

+### Trading To Bitcoin

+After the trade is completed, then record the the type of crypto, date sold, amount sold, price per unit in USD, fees, from wallet/exchange and any notes.
+Then record the Bitcoin purchase as above date purchased, amount purchased, USD price per Bitcoin, fees, to wallet/exchange and any notes.

+### Selling Bitcoin for Dollars or Goods

+After the sell is completed, then record the date sold, amount sold, price per Bitcoin in USD, fees, the wallet/exchange and notes (what was purchased or the dollars will be used for).

+### Giving Bitcoin

+Gifts: giving is a disposition without gain (unless debt relief etc.), but donee takes carryover basis; receiving a gift is not income.
+(Track gifts separately in your schema; still needed for future gain calculations.)
+[General Pub.
+551 principles for basis other than cost]

+### Transferring Bitcoin Between Wallets/Exchanges

+#### Capital Gains Calculation

+Using FIFO (First In First Out) method, match the sold Bitcoin to the earliest purchased Bitcoin that has not yet been sold.
+Find the cost basis for the sold Bitcoin by using the first bucket of purchased Bitcoin.
+If there is more sold than in that bucket, continue to the next, averaging the price until the sold amount is covered.

+The difference between the sale price and the cost basis is the capital gain or loss.
+Long term is if the Bitcoin was held for more than one year before selling, otherwise it is short term.

+### Trading From Bitcoin

+I won't be doing this, but in the past I have done this.

+After the trade is completed, then record the Bitcoin sale as above date sold, amount sold, price per Bitcoin in USD, fees, from wallet/exchange and any notes.
+Then record the purchase of the other crypto as above date purchased, amount purchased, USD price per unit, fees, to wallet/exchange and any notes.

+### Basis method & Rev. Proc.
+2024‑28 transition plan (DO THIS ONCE)

+IRS Rev. Proc.
+2024‑28 allows per wallet cost basis tracking.
+Freeze your 12/31/2024 end‑of‑year inventory and balances by wallet.
+Choose your safe harbor:

+Specific Unit Allocation (map legacy unused basis to the actual units/wallets you hold on 1/1/2025), or Global Allocation (apply a consistent rule across all holdings, e.g., earliest buys → Wallet A, later → Wallet B).

+Record the allocation in your database table above with supporting reports.
+Once done, it’s irrevocable.

 ## Copilot getting started suggestions
 make suggestions for a "microsoft agent framework" implementation from this document. not semantic kernel

+## SpecKit
+### Constitution
+- The Bitcoin Cost Basis AI Agent System exists to help users accurately calculate their Bitcoin cost basis for tax reporting purposes, leveraging historical price data and adhering to relevant tax regulations.
+-  Create principles focused on code quality, testing standards, user experience consistency, and performance requirements following Clean Architecture, Functional Programming and TDD principles.
+- Using  F#, .Net 10, Microsoft Agent Framework and Podman containerization will be used to create agents and F# deterministic code.